There are 22 seats remaining.

 Did you make a goal to read more books?
 Want to accomplish your goal by reading lots of books but don't have the time or patience to read all those pages?
 We have a solution for you!

-The title may be long, but this read is short and sweet at only 96 pages!
+This read is short and sweet at only 241 pages!

 About the Author: